Estimated reading time: 12 minutes

 |Altair AA108||10+ years|

-Obviously, you know your child, so you can make an informed decision on whether to go ahead or not, but those are the manufacturers guidelines on a few beginner drones.
+Obviously, you know your child, so you can make an informed decision on whether to go ahead or not, but here are the manufacturers guidelines on a few beginner drones that you should read up on.

 What Can Beginner Drones Do?